 Keep looking at your dog’s gait as this will be a good indicator as to how she is doing.
 Look out for weakness, fatigue and any injuries.
 Most dogs when really enjoying a run will trot, canter or gallop, just like a horse, but a dog in distress will run with a gait that shows pain.
 Keeping an eye on your dog at all times while exercising is one of the tips for running with dogs that could end up saving your pet's life.

 Always look at your dog’s paws before and after a run.
 Hot weather can play havoc with your dog’s paws, as the ground they are running on could be very hot to touch (especially if you're running on asphalt).
-Always test the ground surface with your hand before you set off on a run with your dog.
+Always test the ground surface with your hand before you set off on a run with your dog to see if it's too hot, for example.

 Cold weather can also cause problems as the ground can get frozen.
 This could cause your dog to develop frostbite.
 If the weather is very humid, you need to keep an especially close watch on your dog, because dogs don’t have sweat glands.
 Never let your dog become too hot on a humid day.